About our farm & operation

 the family farm

 Oakland Farm has been a family operation since 1876.
 We've been primarily a cattle and tobacco farm, with some corn and soybeans, but as the 6th generation begins to farm, we're diversifying our enterprises.
 We're focusing on what's most important to us: continuing the family tradition on this land, being good stewards of the land and our animals, and investing in a healthy, green Kentucky for all generations.
+See some great shots of the farm in our new commercial.

 The tree farmers